pbelmann/quast-evaluator/README.md

   * `group` is an identfier which groups different references
   * `length` is the length of the reference
   * `mapping` how many reads are mapped to the specific reference

+### 'reuse' Mode

+This mode lets you reuse tsv files produced by the 'new' mode.

+Run

+`Rscript quast_evaluator_cli.r  reuse  /path/to/combined_ref_data.tsv   /path/to/ref_data.tsv  -o /path/to/output/directory`

+where combined_ref_data.tsv and ref_data.tsv have the columns stated in these example files: [tests/testthat/data/ref_data.tsv](tests/testthat/data/ref_data.tsv) and [tests/testthat/data/combined_ref_data.tsv](tests/testthat/data/combined_ref_data.tsv)

+### Further Parameters:

+  * '-c  /path/to/plot.conf'  This file allows you to define min and max for each plot individually.
+The [here](tests/testthat/data/plots_conf.tsv) for an example.

 ### Example